uptane/uptane.github.io/blog/2024-01-10-GSoC-blog/index.md

 ## Introduction

 Greetings, fellow developers and enthusiasts!
 I'm Abhijay Jain, and I'm thrilled to share the incredible journey of my Google Summer of Code (GSoC) project with Uptane.
-In this blog, I'll walk you through the key aspects of my project, the challenges faced, the milestones achieved, and the exciting future prospects.
+In this blog, I'll walk you through the key aspects of my project, the challenges faced, the milestones achieved, and the exciting future prospects for serving its community.

 ## Student Info 🧑‍🎓